-Please find the trip report to the Albufera de Valencia, September 10th.
+Please find the trip report to a day trip to the Albufera de Valencia, September 10th.

 I have spent a great time birding in the Albufera de Valencia with Verna and Bob from Canada.
 The Albufera de Valencia is one of the hot spots for birders in Spain, with a good number of rarities showing up during this time of the year.
 I hope you find useful this trip report Albufera de Valencia.
-For more information about this itinerary, please visit our bird watching tour Valencia.
+For more information about this itinerary, please visit our 5-day bird watching tour around Valencia and Alicante.

 It’s 7:00 and I am picking Verna and Bob from Oliva where they are staying.
 After 50 minutes driving we arrive to our first stop, “el Tancat de la Ratlla”.
 This reserve is surrounded by paddy fields and managed particularly for waders.
 There has been very interesting records in the area during the previous weeks.